Jessie Jack Hooper

 Jessie Annette Jack Hooper (November 9, 1865 – May 7, 1935) was an American peace activist and suffragist, who was the first president of the Wisconsin League of Women Voters.
 She became involved in women's suffrage as an empowerment for women's civic clubs.
-In 1922 she ran against incumbent Robert M. La Follette for election to the United States Senate, a campaign which inspired her to organize women's groups to call for world disarmament.
+In 1922, she ran against incumbent Robert M. La Follette for election to the United States Senate, a campaign which inspired her to organize women's groups to call for world disarmament.

 Early life

 She was born November 9, 1865, in Winneshiek County, Iowa to wealthy businessman David Jack, and tutored by a governess.
 In later life, she would recall her father's fortitude during a business financial crisis, "If ever I feel discouraged, my father's indomitable qualities come to mind and shame me."

 Women's suffrage

 In 1888, she married Oshkosh, Wisconsin attorney Ben Hooper, who encouraged her civic interests.
 When Hooper and her young daughter attended the World's Congress of Representative Women, held as part of the Chicago World's Fair in 1893, they listened to a speech by Susan B. Anthony.
 It was not until 1908 that Hooper held an elected position with any civic organization, and even then attempted to shy away from the responsibility when her husband encouraged her nomination to fill a vacancy within the local chapter of the Daughters of the American Revolution.
 In spite of her reluctance, she won the election handily and subsequently held many positions in what were considered "women's clubs" of the day.
-Her earliest efforts were concentrated on improving health care options and facilities where none existed.
+Her earliest efforts were concentrated on improving healthcare options and facilities where none existed.
 She found such endeavors to be uphill efforts, with men becoming involved only after her efforts saw success.

 She began pursuing suffragist goals in earnest, spending time in Washington D.C., where she shared housing with nationally known suffragists.
 At the behest of National American Women's Suffrage Association (NAWSA) president Carrie Chapman Catt, Hooper and Minnie Fisher Cunningham toured Arizona, Nevada, New Mexico and Utah in 1919 and 1920 pressuring governors to call a special session to ratify the Nineteenth Amendment to the United States Constitution.
 After ratification of the Amendment in 1920, NAWSA became the League of Women Voters.
 In Wisconsin the league's chapter carried the maxim "every woman an intelligent voter", and Hooper served two terms as its first president.